-When we first meet Yosef, he is living the life of a poor yeshiva student—an “idler”—in the Mohilev study house.
-How does Yosef’s poverty and social status affect his prospects as a potential bridegroom?
+2. When we first meet Yosef, he is living the life of a poor yeshiva student—an “idler”—in the Mohilev study house.
+How do Yosef’s poverty and social status affect his prospects as a potential bridegroom?

 Copyright 2019 by Jewish Storyteller Press.
 All rights reserved.